mdn/stumptown-content/project-docs/stumptown-writers-guide.md

 mdn_url: /en-US/docs/Web/HTML/Element/b
 ```

-**Note: It's arguable whether these three items should actually be in the recipe, but they are applicable to every page, so it seemed redundant.**
+**Note: It's arguable whether these three items should actually be in the recipe, but they are applicable to every page, so it seemed redundant.
+Filed as https://github.com/mdn/stumptown-content/issues/203.**

 See [meta ingredient details](#meta-ingredient-details) for detailed descriptions of each meta ingredient.